FieldStudiesCouncil/IMD-Postcode-Checker/README.md

 # IMD Postcode Checker

+> **Note:**
+> The primary repo for this project has moved here: https://github.com/charlesroper/IMD-Postcode-Checker.
+>
+> This repo will live on as a read-only archive.

 The IMD Postcode Checker is a tiny thing made with lean but boring code, open data and plenty of ❤️.